wehlutyk/thesis/content/4-discussion.md

 First, let us note that @sperber_explaining_1996 refers repeatedly to RT as an important tool to understand the role of interpretation in the epidemiology of representations.
 Indeed, while he does not flesh out the connection in more detail, the information-processing account provided by RT fits well with the representational foundation of CAT and of our own experimental approach.
-But the fact that CAT is formulated in terms of representations is not necessarily a theoretical constraint to integrate it with an enactive approach to meaning: similarly to what we argued above for RT, information-processing can be seen as no more than a particular descriptive starting point, with no strong import for the ontology of what is being transmitted or evolved, ^[Indeed, @sperber_explaining_1996 [p.
+But the fact that CAT is formulated in terms of representations is not necessarily a theoretical constraint to integrate it with an enactive approach to meaning: similarly to what we argued above for RT, information-processing can be seen as no more than a particular descriptive starting point, with no strong import for the ontology of what is being transmitted or evolved,^[
+Indeed, @sperber_explaining_1996 [p.
 135, footnote 40] explains that his view of the content of concepts (which we can assume to be close enough to the content of a representation) is influenced by @millikan_language_1984, which is not so far from non-representational views of content [@harvey_content_2015].
 ]
 and we see no reason to consider a priori that the two approaches would be incompatible.